TheBazeman/MijnKia/README.md

 <strong>Python MijnKia E-Niro model 2019 get statistics from MijnKia App</strong><br>
-Send stats to InfluxDB for grahping with Grafana and/or ABRP (including weather info)<br>
+Send stats to InfluxDB for graphing with Grafana and/or ABRP (including weather info)<br>
 <br>
 Install the script and ini file in path "/MijnKia/" or change the "filepath" parameter in the script and the path in below example service file.
 Otherwise it cannot find the ini file with your settings for MijnKia/InfluxDB/ABRP/Openweathermap and the service wont start.